melezhik/Tomtit/README.md

 # Scenario example

-You can do anything, allowable through [Sparrowdo API](https://github.com/melezhik/sparrowdo), like:
+You can do anything, allowable through [Sparrow6 DSL](https://github.com/melezhik/Sparrow6/blob/master/documentation/dsl.md), like:

     cat .tom/example.pl6

-    # you can Sparrowdo shortcuts
+    # you can use Sparrow6 DSL functions
+    # to do many system tasks, like:

-    # to create files and directories
+    # create files and directories

     file 'passwords.txt', %( content => "super secret" );